Subsumption Algorithms for Three-Valued Geometric Resolution

 \section{Introduction}

 Main topic of this paper is \emph{the generalized matching problem}, for example how to match $ p(X,Y), \ q(Y,Z) $ into $ p(0,1), \ p(0,2), \ q(1,3), \ q(2,4), \ r(0,3) $ without matching $ r(X,Z). $ This problem arose in the implemention of geometric resolution.
 Geometric logic as a theorem proving strategy was introduced in \cite{BezemCoquand2005}.
-(The infinitary variant is called \emph{coherent logic}.)
+(The authors use the name \emph{coherent logic}.)
 Bezem and Coquand were motivated mostly by the desire to obtain a theorem proving strategy with a simple normal form transformation, which makes that many natural problems need no transformation at all, others have a much simpler transformation, and which makes that in all cases Skolemization can be avoided.
 This results in more readable proofs, and proofs that can be backtranslated more easily.

-Our motivation for using geometric resolution is different, more engineering-oriented.
-We hope that three-valued, geometric resolution can be made sufficiently efficient, so that it can be used as a generic reasoning core, into which different kinds of two- or three-valued reasoning or decision problems (e.g. problems representing type correctness, two-valued decision problems, simply typed classical problems) can be solved.
+Our motivation for using geometric resolution is different, more engineering-oriented: We hope that three-valued, geometric resolution can be made sufficiently efficient, so that it can be used as a generic reasoning core, into which different kinds of two- or three-valued decision problems (e.g. problems representing type correctness, two-valued decision problems, or simply typed classical problems) can be translated.
 Because we want the geometric reasoning core to be generic, we are willing to accept transformations that do not preserve much of the structure of the original formula.
 Subformulas are freely renamed, and functional expressions are flattened and replaced by relations.
 For details of the calculus, its motivation, and related work, we refer to \cite{deNivelle2014b}.

 In the current paper we give only a short introduction, which is aimed at explaining how matching is used in geometric resolution, and how matching instances in geometric resolution are translated into generalized constraint satisfaction problems.
 If one is interested only in the methods for constraint satisfaction, one can ignore the technical part of this section and continue reading at the overview at the end of this section.

-We start by giving a definition of three-valued, geometric formulas.
+We continue this section by giving a definition of three-valued, geometric formulas.